-With the binding participation at the monitoring of diagnostic data, the results of the systematic recording of indicators and the therefrom derived corrective actions (e.g. change of parameters) must be documented.
+With the binding participation of breeders at the monitoring of diagnostic data from slaughter, the results of the systematic recording of indicators and the therefrom derived corrective actions (e.g. change of parameters) must be documented.

-Documentation of participation at the monitoring of diagnostic data from slaughter (or similar programme abroad), results of the recorded indicators (documentation of the abattoir); if necessary, measures to improve animal welfare
+Documentation of participation at the monitoring of diagnostic data from slaughter (or similar programme abroad), results of the recorded indicators (information letter or direct access to the diagnostic data database (Vetproof)); if necessary, measures to improve animal welfare

-3.8 Livestock transport $^{Q}$
+3.8 Transport of own livestock $^{ extsf{Q}}$

-Livestock owners must comply with the following requirements when transporting own livestock with own (or borrowed) vehicles, regardless of whether it is transported within the company, to other companies e.g. to abattoirs.
+Livestock owners must comply with the following requirements when transporting own livestock with own (or borrowed) vehicles, regardless of whether it is transported within the company, to other companies e.g. to abattoire

-3.8.1 Requirements for transporting own livestock with own vehicles
+Requirements for transporting own livestock with own vehicles